LTEC Doctoral Degree, Hybrid

 The LTEC PhD is designed to prepare influential scholars and leaders in the field of Learning Design and Technology (LTEC) and the learning sciences.
 The LTEC program requires a minimum of 40 credit hours of coursework and completion of a scholarly research project written as a dissertation.
 From the beginning, students are expected to actively engage and contribute to the field through scholarly work, including research and evaluation, publication, conference presentations, and applied instructional projects.

-The primary employers are educational institutions, both public and private, at all levels: K through 12, postsecondary (community colleges and universities).
+The primary employers are educational institutions, both public and private, at all levels: K-12, post-secondary (community colleges and universities).
 Also, government and private agencies like software companies, publishing companies, and companies and agencies with training and design departments, such as health care, manufacturing industries and large retail corporations.

 There is no single job title for learning design and educational technologists in organizations, but some examples include: Training Coordinator, Instructional Designer, Technology Support Specialist, Museum Education Specialist, and so on.

-- Graduated from a UHM recognized, accredited, master’s degree program prior to beginning the LTEC PhD program
+It is strongly recommended that applicants have graduated, or will graduate, from a UHM recognized, accredited, master’s degree program prior to beginning the PhD, Learning Design & Technology program.

 |Starting Semester||General Admission||International Students Admission|